DanielFerrariR/tr2sa/README.md

 # tr2sa: Convert Trade Republic Transactions History to Snowball Analytics CSV

 This library only purpose is to generate a CSV file for Snowball Analytics.
+It is not affiliated with Trade Republic Bank GmbH.

 Currently supported transactions: